3 secure ways to send passwords (How to share via email)

 • Who has possession of the information?

-Knowing this information helps shape the path to contain and remediate the incident.
+Understanding this helps determine the best course of action to contain and remediate the incident.
 In my case, our two companies contained information between us.
 We were fortunate.
 The potential business implications of a significant security breach are nightmares.
 Had there been a legitimate breach, it would have exposed sensitive client and employee data.
 It would have revealed financial information.
 It could have led to theft of social security numbers.
 And, depending on your industry, this could have made the local or national news.

 You might also like: Email Marketing Basics